If you have any questions not answered on the FAQ page or our website, please e-mail or call us at (541) 826-9220.

 Q: What is the age requirement to be considered for a Hearing Dog?

-A: We generally do not place Hearing Dogs with children under the age of 18.
+A: We do not place Hearing Dogs with applicants under the age of 18 years.

 Q: How long do people typically wait before a Hearing Dog is placed?